eTokenWorld/eTokenWorld/README.md

 It is intended to explain the vision, positioning, ecosystem direction, and high-level architecture of eTokenWorld and QoreMesh OS without disclosing:

 - confidential implementation details
+- proprietary execution methods
 - internal scripts
-- proprietary execution logic
-- unpublished technical methods
+- unpublished technical mechanisms
-- sensitive security mechanisms
+- sensitive security procedures
 - invention-specific internal structures
 - protected engineering artifacts

+The core architecture and execution infrastructure of QoreMesh OS are being developed and protected separately from the public-facing materials in this repository. 3 4

 Please read: